emberjs/guides/source/localizable/tutorial/service.md

 ### Fetching Maps With a Service

-At this point we should have a passing component integration test, but our acceptance test should now fail, unable to find our maps service.
-In addition to our acceptance test failing, no maps show up when we view our web page.
+At this point we should have a passing component integration test.
+However, no maps show up when we view our web page.
 To actually generate the maps, we'll implement the maps service.

 Accessing our maps API through a [service](../../applications/services) will give us several benefits